CybercentreCanada/assemblyline4_docs/docs/overview/architecture.md

 ## Keeping files forever (Malware Archive)

-The Assemblyline team is working on new feature called the Malware Archive that will keep files forever in the system by moving them to another filestore and index so they are not deleted.
+The Assemblyline team is working on new feature called the Malware Archive that will keep files forever in the system by moving them to another filestore and index, so they are not deleted.
 To support this, a core component was added to move the file and the analysis over to the Malware Archive.

 ### [Archiver](https://github.com/CybercentreCanada/assemblyline-core/tree/master/assemblyline_core/archiver)